change-hi/change-hi.github.io/morea/fair/module-fair.md

 morea_labels:
   - Workshop
 morea_sort_order: 30
+morea_summary: This module provides readings, experiences, and an assessment to support the FAIR Data Management workshop held on Friday, October 21, 2022.
 ---

-This module provides readings, experiences, and an assessment to support the FAIR Data Management workshop held on Friday, October 21, 2022.

 The Workshop Schedule: